JohnCremona/CMFs/PostgresSchema.md

 char_conductor | integer | Conductor of the Dirichlet character
 prim_orbit_index | integer | char_orbit for the primitive version of this character
 char_order | integer | the order of the character
-conrey_index | integer[] | Sorted list of Conrey indexes of characters in this Galois orbit char_degree | integer | Degree of the (cyclotomic) character field char_parity | smallint | 1 or -1, depending on the parity of the character char_is_real | boolean | whether the character takes only real values (trivial or quadratic)
+conrey_indexes | integer[] | Sorted list of Conrey indexes of characters in this Galois orbit char_degree | integer | Degree of the (cyclotomic) character field char_parity | smallint | 1 or -1, depending on the parity of the character char_is_real | boolean | whether the character takes only real values (trivial or quadratic)